Boral Quarries Teven

-The EMP was updated during 2011 to align with today's environmental standards and community expectations.
-It was presented to the Boral Teven Quarry Community Consultative Committee (CCC) for review and finalisation and is now being implemented.
+The EMP was updated during 2011 to align with modern environmental standards and community expectations.
+It was presented to the Boral Teven Quarry Community Consultative Committee (CCC) for review and finalisation.

 To help facilitate ongoing communication between Boral and local stakeholders, a Community Consultation Committee (CCC) operates at the Boral Teven Quarry.

 The CCC membership is defined by the quarry's approval conditions.
 It includes:

 • the Boral Teven Quarry site manager;

 • a representative of the wider Boral business;

 • at least two representatives of the local community; and

 • a representative of the Ballina Environment Society (BES).

 Following a general meeting of the quarry's neighbours on 18 July 2019, residents Peter Blackwood and Denis Perkins were endorsed to represent the community until 2021.